wingarmac/software-install/README.md

 - It let you select the proprietary driver to install for graphics Since I only use Nvidia drivers on my computer, I just did add the version I personally need.

-- It has an option to update the Ubuntu kernel to it's last release
+- It has an option to update the Ubuntu kernel to its last release
 - It has a menu to install additional software from a text-list and also 3th party software I like/use that uses deb packages to be installed.

 I also added an option to check for updates and upgrades automatically in combination with what needs to be done.